danielgospodinow/danielgospodinow.com/content/interests.md

 As mentioned, I also like computer graphics and IoT, so unsurprisingly enough,

 Currently, I work for [SAP](https://www.sap.com/), a German world-known multinational software corporation, a market leader in end-to-end enterprise application software, and a top cloud company with 200 million users worldwide.

+#### Qbaware

+On the 4th of September 2020, I decided to make the first move in creating my own commecrial brand - *Qbaware*.

+The meaning behind the name "Qbaware" is very simple and symbolic.
+The essential part is the word "Qba" which is a Bulgarian word used mostly in the region around my hometown that expresses an emotion of excitement, fascination, amusement.
+It's just like the word "wow".
+Furthermore, the remaining part "-ware" is derived from the words *Software* and *Hardware* because I aim to deliver primarely IoT projects.
+So the meaning of "Qbaware" simply breaks down to "Fascinating software and hardware".

+The brand's slogan "We inspire the future, and the future inspires us" is derived from a slogan of my hometown Dimitrovgrad which was constructed during the Socialism period from a big group of young people who used to say "We create the town, the town creates us".

+The first project which I aim to deliver under my commercial brand is *Kola*.
+This is a modern and outstanding smart car solution.

 &nbsp;